advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 Fill in the details you now know from the Function App and installed Function into the GitHub App's settings.

-- select the `secret_scanning_alert` event under "Permissions & events"
+- select the `secret_scanning_alert` event under "Permissions & events" and click "Save" at the bottom of the page
   - ⚠️ carefully think about the security implications of giving the Functions App access to these events
 - set the webhook URL to the URL of the Function
 - set the webhook to Active by checking the box